deeplearning4j/deeplearning4j/quickstart.md

 Since DL4J uses cross-platform tooling to make Python calls for data visualization and debugging, you'll also want to dowload [Anaconda here](http://continuum.io/downloads).

-Once you have Anaconda installed, you’ll need add a few libs to it in the command line:
+Once you have Anaconda installed, you can test whether you have the necessary libs by entering this in the command line:

 	import numpy
 	import pylab as pl